triestpa/OpenJS-Sandbox/README.md

 ## Offline
-This web app is also configured as Progressive Web App (PWA), so on compatible browsers(i.e. not Safari) it will work completely offline.
+This web app is also configured as Progressive Web App (PWA), so on compatible browsers (i.e. not Safari) it will work completely offline.

+## Embed
+This web app can also be easily embedded in any other page using an iframe, to provide a live JS sandbox anywhere.
+For an example, see here - https://blog.patricktriest.com/what-is-async-await-why-should-you-care/